sloth-ci/sloth-ci/docs/cli.rst

 ``create``
 ==========

-Create a Sloth CI app with a paricular configuration.
-The configuration is specified as a path to a YAML file.
+Create Sloth CI apps with paricular configurations.
+The configurations are specified as a paths to YAML files.
 Refer to the :ref:`app config <app-config>` description.

-.. important:: Always use absolute paths to config files.

 The new app's listen point is returned if the creation was successful.